threefoldtecharchive/jumpscale9_prefab/docs/cuisine.systemservices.md

-# cuisine.systemservices
+# prefab.systemservices

-The `cuisine.systemservices` module is for installing, building and managing supported system services.
+The `prefab.systemservices` module is for installing, building and managing supported system services.

 Examples: